swmannepalli/Azure-Data-Factory-CI-CD/ADF CI-CD Lab prerequisites.md

 	* Pricing tier - Standard
 	* Default values for rest of the settings <br />

-If you do not have the required permissions to fulfil these pre-requisites, please e-mail swmannepalli@microsoft.com to ensure a successful lab experience.
+If you do not have the required permissions to fulfil these pre-requisites or need assistance, please e-mail swmannepalli@microsoft.com to ensure a successful lab experience.